 Problems concentrating or thinking

-Over time, needing more drugs or alcohol to get the same effect
+Over time, need more drugs or alcohol to get the same effect

 Not meeting obligations and work responsibilities, or cutting back on social or recreational activities because of drug or alcohol use